Visit Albuquerque prohibits users from downloading images from our website.

 Jemez Pueblo's village of Walatowa is 55 miles northwest of Albuquerque (approximately one hour's drive) and has been occupied since the 16th century.
 Many pueblo buildings date back to the period following the Pueblo Revolt of 1680.
 Jemez is the only remaining pueblo to speak the Towa language, an unwritten language.
 Jemez Pueblo has a closed-village policy, and visitors are welcome into the village only on feast days.
 The Walatowa Visitor Center provides visitor information about feast days and group tours, and it has a gift shop featuring Jemez pottery.
 Interpretive exhibits introduce visitors to the history, culture and experience of the Jemez people.
 The Jemez people are known for their pottery, storytellers, figurines, sculpture, basketry, embroidery, woven cloths, moccasins and jewelry.

-Groups: Group presentations available for groups of 15 or more.
+Groups: Group tours available.
 Advance notice required.

 (lah-GOO-nah)